“Odd how the creative power at once brings the whole universe to order.” — (Virginia Woolf)

 My colleague Mary Reeves is an experienced corporate controller.
 (Pic #3) She recently ran the accounting department at a successful firm in Southern California that makes electronic components for computers and modems.

-She wondered if there was a way to cut down on the clunky system that had merchandise shipping from Hong Kong to California (through the company’s customs bond) then re-packaged before being sent out again to customers.
-She asked executives if there was a way to expedite orders so that they could be sent directly to their clients.
+She wondered if there were a way to cut down on the clunky system that had merchandise shipping from Hong Kong to California (through the company’s customs bond) then re-packaged before being sent out again to customers.
+She asked executives if they knew a way to expedite orders so that they could be sent directly to their clients.
 No one had an answer, and her frustration grew.